ChainSafe/engineering-handbook/docs/3_development/1_development-flow/3_review.md

 #### Good things

-If we see something nice in the PR we should leave a comment.
+If we see something nice in the code change request we should leave a comment.
 Code review is too focused on mistakes.
 If we encourage people when they do something good there is a higher chance they will repeat them.
 Don’t forget to add why you like it.
 Why is always important.

 #### Design

-The most important thing to cover in a review is the overall design of the PR and readability.
-Do the interactions of various pieces of code in the PR make sense?
+The most important thing to cover in a review is the overall design of the code change request and readability.
+Do the interactions of various pieces of code in the request make sense?
 Does this change belong in our codebase, or in a library?

 Readability is even more important than DRY.

 #### Functionality

-Does this PR do what the developer intended?
+Does this code change do what the developer intended?
 Is what the developer intended good for the users of this code?
 The “users” are usually both end-users and developers (who will have to “use” this code in the future)

 #### Complexity

-Is the PR more complex than it should be?
-We should check this at every level of the PR — are individual lines too complex?
+Is the code change more complex than it should be?
+We should check this at every level of the code change request — are individual lines too complex?
 Are functions too complex?
 “Too complex” usually means “can’t be understood quickly by code readers”.
 It can also mean that developers are likely to introduce bugs when they try to call or modify this code.

 📢 A particular type of complexity is **over-engineering**, where developers have made the code more generic than it needs to be, or added functionality that isn’t presently needed by the system.
 Reviewers should be especially vigilant about over-engineering.